Olympus E-PL1 vs Sony A5000

 It is notable that the E-PL1 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL1 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL1 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The E-PL1 was replaced by the Olympus E-PL2, while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-PL1 and A5000 can be found, respectively, in the Olympus E-PL1 Manual (free pdf) or the online Sony A5000 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL1 and the Sony A5000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.